apkjet/TrustlookWannaCryToolkit/vaccine/README.md

 # Trustlook WannaCry Vaccine Tool

-The Wannacry Scanner to help system admin to scan your network for vulnerable windows systems.
+The WannaCry Vaccine Tool help user to prevent your system from being affected by WannaCry Ransomeware

-## Install
+## Install and Usage

+# 1. Run

 tl_wannacry_console.exe and tl_wannacry_no_console.exe prevent WannaCry Ransomeware to encrypt user's files.